Conveuropean logo

 Liverpool England

 I have to confess I'm a Beatles fan.
-When I was a child this group was played over and over at my grand parent's house so it sitck on me.
+When I was a child, this group was played over and over at my grandparents' house, so it stuck on me.
 Last year in August I had the opportunity to make a day trip to the city where this famous band was formed.
-A very interesting part of the city was the Albert Dock, this structure has a very interesting history because it was the first warehouse to be created with iron, stone and brick (until that time there were wood based).
-Today it's a very vivid tourist atracition with a lot of visitors, shops, coffee places, etc. This place was one of the highlights from the short visit (besides the whole beatlemania).
+A very interesting part of the city was the Albert Dock.
+This structure has a very interesting history because it was the first warehouse to be created with iron, stone, and brick (until that time, they were wood-based).
+Today it's a very vivid tourist attraction with a lot of visitors, shops, coffee places, etc. This place was one of the highlights of the short visit (besides the whole Beatlemania).

 Casa Batllo in Barcelona